Cracked Pot Meditations – Luxuries

 Buy a popcorn popper machine – you know, the one with the yellow hood.

-Put the recommended popcorn amount of coffee beans into the popper.
+Put the recommended amount of coffee beans into the popper.

-Put the yellow hood on and a bowl under where the beans will come out.
+Put on the yellow hood and place a bowl beneath where the beans will come out.

 Wait for the smell and the crack sound – about 3 minutes